 Just slightly over an hour’s ride away, Okunoshima is perfect for a day’s trip out from Hiroshima city.
 But since we were on the way back to Osaka, we checked out of the hostel and brought our luggage along.

-Tadanoumi Port: This is where you can leave your luggage (¥500 per luggage piece), buy ferry tickets (¥620 round trip via the vending machine), and load up supplies of bunny food (¥100/pack) — we recommend at least 2 packets/pax you won’t regret!
+Tadanoumi Port: This is where you can leave your luggage (¥500 per luggage piece), buy ferry tickets (¥620 round trip via the vending machine), and load up supplies of bunny food (¥100/pack) at the shop by the ferry terminal, or FamilyMart near the train station — we recommend at least 2 packets/pax you won’t regret!
 Also rabbit food can’t be found on the island itself.

 One thing to note on trip planning is the train leaving Tadanoumi station only comes once or twice every hour, so check the ferry timings above and be sure to plan your return ferry so you don’t miss the train at Tadanoumi station!

 A little apprehensive at first as rabbits are known to deliver pretty painful bites, these furry ones were so friendly we warmed up to each other quickly.

 We were practically the only foreigners that arrived that morning so you can imagine how excited the bunnies were when we started shaking the bag of food in our hands.
 There was literally a hoard hopping towards us at one point!

 The island also has a poison gas museum where you can find more info on the island’s sneaky history in WWII as well as other abandoned structures such as this power plant on the right side of the port.
 Yes the rabbits are everywhere and can even be found hopping in and out of the buildings.

 It was really heartening to see that there were locals bringing basket loads of fresh lettuce and other vegetables for the rabbits to feast on.
 After about 1.5 hours, unwilling as we were, we left to catch out train out of Tadanoumi on to our next island visit!